dustinpfister/blog_posts/_posts/canvas-translate.md

 ---
-title: The canvas translate method
+title: The canvas translate method and normalizing points.
 date: 2019-10-09 19:43:00
 tags: [canvas]
 layout: post
 id: 543
 categories: canvas
-updated: 2020-02-10 19:24:17
+updated: 2020-03-17 18:20:24
-version: 1.28
+version: 1.29
 ---

-The [canvas translate](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/translate) method can be used to add a translation transformation the the current canvas matrix.
-This is so that when something is drawn to a certain point within the canvas using the canvas drawing methods it is actually drawn relative to the translated point, rather that the usual top left corner of the canvas.
+The [canvas translate](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/translate) method can be used to add a translation transformation to the current canvas matrix.
+This is so that when something is drawn to a certain point within the canvas using the canvas drawing methods it is actually drawn relative to the new translated point, rather that the usual top left corner of the canvas.

-The canvas translate is often used in conjunction with other methods such as canvas save, restore and rotate when drawing display objects.
-It can also be used as a way to just change the drawing origin in the canvas when I want to draw something in a different location of the canvas without going there a bunch of drawing context calls and changing literal values.
+The canvas translate method is often used in conjunction with other methods such as canvas save, restore, and rotate when drawing rotated display objects on the fly rather than from a sprite sheet of images that where rotated before hand.

+The canvas translate method can also be used as a way to just change the drawing origin in the canvas when I want to draw something in a different location of the canvas.
+This can be useful as it allows me to avoid having to do something else to help with the process of normalizing points.
 So with that said lets take a moment to look at some examples of the canvas translate method.

 <!-- more -->